dannyz30w/rivulet-utils/README.md

 ![Rivulet icon](rivulet.png)

-# Rivulet: Python Notebook Utilities for Pedagogically Useful Datasets
+# Rivulet: Python Notebook Utilities for Curating Pedagogically Useful Datasets

-This is a collection of Jupyter notebooks designed to help educators and educational desingers find and download pedagogically useful subsets of data from large, public data streams.
+A collection of Jupyter notebooks to help educators and educational designers find and download pedagogically useful subsets of data from large, public data streams.
+The notebooks emphasize finding datasets with complex patterns that can be explored using agent-based models.

 ## About Rivulet

+These utilities are designed for educators who want to use fresh, relevant data in classrooms but may find searching large public data streams overwhelming.
+Rivulet helps you access and assess subsets of data that are local, timely, or otherwise relevant to your students, while highlighting and selecting for key properties of datasets that are known to make them especially pedagogically productive.
+Along the way, the notebooks also gently introduce skills related to accessing and querying data using APIs and Python.

-The name *Rivulet*, indicating a small stream, of course is meant to refer to a small but dynamic bit of larger available data streams.
+The name *Rivulet*—a small stream—refers to the goal of curating manageable, dynamic samples from larger data streams.
 It's also a nod to Tim Erickson's idea of being [Awash in Data](https://codap.xyz/awash/), and an acknowledgement that while there are some powerful [Oceans of Data](https://oceansofdata.org/) out there, finding one that's manageable, interesting, and ready to use can be difficult or even overwhelming.

-These utilities are designed to highlight some features of datasets from particular domains that make them particularly intriguing and pedagogically productive, help people access and assess subsets of major data streams that may have these properties and may also be local or otherwise relevant to particular students, and gently introduce and support the user in developing skills related to accessing and querying data, in the meantime.

-The target audience for these tools are advanced beginners to intermediate users.
-Educators who know and have used Python, and want to pull up some fresh and relevant datasets for their students, but don't have the time to do it by themselves.
+## Target Audience

+These tools are designed for advanced beginners to intermediate Python users.
+If you're an educator or designer who is comfortable with Python and wants to find compelling datasets without starting from scratch, Rivulet is for you.

-## Questions?
+## Questions and Contributions

-Please reach out to Michelle Wilkerson here on GitHub.
+Have questions or ideas?
+Please open an issue or feel free to reach out to Michelle Wilkerson (@michellehoda) here on GitHub.